graceofgod/R-programming-codes/README.md

 ### rankall.R <br />
 The rankall.R file creates a function called rankall that takes two arguments: an outcome name and a hospital ranking.
 The rankall function reads the outcome-of-care-measures.csv ﬁle and returns a data frame that shows each state and its corresponding hospital at a specified rank.
 The outcome name needs to be one of heart attack, heart failure, or pneumonia
-TThe num argument can be best, worst, or an integer indicating the ranking. <br />
+The num argument can be best, worst, or an integer indicating the ranking. <br />
 Examples<br />
 source("rankall.R")<br />
 head(rankall("heart attack", 20))<br />